shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 __1) Briefly describe the normal behavior of this program and explain why this program is vulnerable.__
- - The program expects two cmd line arugments, arg1 will be copied into buffer and arg2 length is checked and passed to **fctPtr** if length is greater than 1 and **fctPtr** points to **printStr** function else points to **printChar**.
+ - The program expects two cmd line arguments, argument 1 will be copied into the buffer and arg2 length is checked and passed to `fctPtr` if the length is greater than 1 and `fctPtr` points to `printStr` function else point to `printChar`.
- - This program is vulnerable because the arg1 is copied into the stack without checking if the size is less than buffer, can overflow stack and can manuplate what fctPtr points.
+ - This program is vulnerable because argument 1 is copied into the stack without checking if the size of the input is less than the buffer size, can overflow the stack, and can manipulate what fctPtr points.

 __2) Indicate the input to this program and the tools you used to successfully exploit the program__